Blog home

 Active World Tuff Spot Mats

-This simple tray just includes mud and stones – the children can then add their dinosaurs and get stuck in!
+Alternatively, this simple tray just includes mud and stones – the children can then add their dinosaurs and get stuck in!
 Add water to make a real messy land!
 Why not build mountains and valleys with the mud?

 DInosaurs in the tuff spot